sadSader/lua-language-server-wiki/EmmyLua-Libraries.md

 ## Plugin extension
 * _Disclaimer: This article was written by a [user](https://github.com/sumneko/lua-language-server/issues/417)._
-* Built-in libraries are also planned to be supported for commonly used environments, see [#409](https://github.com/sumneko/lua-language-server/issues/409).
+* Built-in libraries are also supported for commonly used environments, see [#409](https://github.com/sumneko/lua-language-server/issues/409).

 An [extension](https://code.visualstudio.com/api/get-started/your-first-extension) that ships its own EmmyLua folder(s) can choose to automatically add this path.